FedericoCinus/website/_pages/about.md

 ## About

-Hi, I’m Federico, a research scientist at the CENTAI Institute in Torino.
+Hi, I’m Federico 👋, a research scientist at the CENTAI Institute in Torino.
 I hold a Ph.D. in Data Science from Sapienza University of Rome.

 My work broadly focuses on understanding and modeling social behavior in digital environments, with recent projects exploring the intersection of reinforcement learning, language models, and online dynamics.

-Feel free to get in touch if you’re interested in collaborating.
+Feel free to get in touch if you’re interested in collaborating ✉️.

 ---